nicoverbruggen/NickelDissolve/README.md

 1. Download `KoboRoot.tgz` and copy it into the hidden `.kobo` folder on your Kobo.
 2. Safely eject; the device reboots and installs the mod.
-3. That's it — swipe to turn a page and it wipes in.
+3. That's it.
+Swipe to turn a page and it wipes in.
 No setup needed.

 ## Removing or turning it off